greghicks01/sel-acc/README.md

     expects type to cover android ios or null/empty

   start()
-    fires the session up and hands the driver for ues in a test
+    fires the session up and hands the driver for use in a test